Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Method

 \subsection{MMCD: Transformer-based multimodal change detection network}

-\textbf{Efficient Pyramid backbone.} We pursuit an efficient and light-weight backbone architecture as the data volume in remote sensing is always large.
-For the backbone, we adopt the efficient Transformer block with sequence reduction as \cite{wang2021pyramid,bandara2022transformer}.
-Moreover, we reduce the embedding dimensions to obtain a smaller model size with only half the complexity of ChangeFormer \cite{bandara2022transformer}.
-The pyramid feature outputs of height and image branch are ${\rm{X}}_{\rm{H}}^n$ and ${\rm{X}}_{\rm{I}}^n$, where $n \in \{1, 2, 3, 4\}.$
+\textbf{Efficient Pyramid backbone.} The Transformer network \cite{vaswani2017attention}, increasingly dominant in recent multimodal data processing, encounters significant challenges when managing bi-temporal inputs that are both high resolution.
+The architecture, while revolutionary for its attention mechanisms and scalability, struggles with the computational and memory demands posed by large-scale inputs.
+We aim to develop an efficient and lightweight backbone architecture, considering the typically large data volumes in remote sensing.
+Therefore, we employ an efficient Transformer block with sequence reduction as our backbone, which is detailed in \cite{wang2021pyramid,bandara2022transformer}.
+Furthermore, we minimize the embedding dimensions to achieve a more compact model size, effectively halving the complexity compared to ChangeFormer \cite{bandara2022transformer} (see Table \ref{table-semantic}).
+The pyramid features output from height and image branches are denoted as ${\rm{X}}_{\rm{H}}^n$ and ${\rm{X}}_{\rm{I}}^n$, where $n \in \{1, 2, 3, 4\}.$

-\textbf{Cross-modal fusion.} To bridge the modality gap between height data and image data and learn discriminative shared representations, we draw the inspiration of cross-attention \cite{chen2021crossvit} and design the cross-modal fusion module as shown in Figure \ref{fig_submodules}(a).
+\textbf{Cross-modal fusion.} As mentioned in \cite{zhu2020edge}, despite the high relevance between depth (or height) data and gray-scale images, establishing the definitive relationship between them is challenging.
+Inspired by the widely used cross-attention mechanism \cite{chen2021crossvit}, which considers all the multimodal features (such as text, images, audio, or video) as sequences, we compute attention scores by calculating the dot product between the query from one modality and the keys from another modality, followed by a softmax function to normalize the scores.
+It allows the model to dynamically focus on specific parts of an image based on the context provided by the other modality, and vice versa.
+The designed cross-modal fusion module is shown in Figure \ref{fig_submodules}(a).
 It parallelly takes the feature embedding from one modality as query, and the embedding from the other modality as key and value.
 The standard self-attention component is